a_sync.primitives package

 a_sync.primitives._debug module

-This module provides a mixin class used to provide helpful information to developers during the debugging process.
+This module provides a mixin class used to facilitate the creation of debugging daemons in subclasses.

 class a_sync.primitives._debug._DebugDaemonMixin[source]